iokasimov/notes/scrap-your-parentheses.md

 f # x = f x
 ```

 So... how it's gonna work?
-Let's take an example with `maybe`.
+Let's take some known function from `base` to test our new operator, `maybe` for example.
 Since we have functions in curried form we can provide arguments one by one:

 ```haskell
 maybe :: b -> (a -> b) -> Maybe a -> b